mingkaijiang/QEframework/README.md

 This repository stores R codes for constructing the quasi-equilibrium (QE) framework, and for testing alternative model assumptions using this QE framework.

 # Repository structure
+The "Run_programs.R" script is the master sheet that calls in all the functions, parameters, scripts to generate results.
+The "QE_Functions" folder stores all the QE framework related functions.
+The "QE_Scripts" folder stores all the QE related scripts that perform the analyses.
+THe "QE_Analyses" folder stores all the post-processing functions and scripts for output purposes.
+The "Parameters" folder stores all the input parameters used in the QE framework.
+The "Plots" folder stores all the output figures.
+The "Tables" folder stores all the output tables.
+The "R_Markdown" folder stores all the R markdown script.

 # Key literatures: